Contact the Norwegian Poisons Information Centre if you suspect a poisoning22 59 13 00

 Responses to adder bites are often mild, but in some cases they can cause severe poisoning.
 To assess the risk, it is important to be aware of the signs of severe responses and their development.

-The Norwegian Poison Information Centre can provide guidance and advice regarding adder bites.
+The Norwegian Poisons Information Centre can provide guidance and advice regarding adder bites.
 Call 113 in the event of dizziness or fainting shortly after being bitten.

 The severity of the symptoms will depend on the amount of poison that gets into the body.
 In the case of many bites, the amount injected is minimal, and little or no reaction occurs.
 These are known as ‘dry bites’.